Lesson Plan - Get It!

 This is another example of words having shades of meaning.
 Good work!

-There are many words that have slightly different meanings.
+Many words have slightly different meanings.